I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_contiguous_dma_buffer.md

 -	AllocateContiguousDmaBuffer
 product: Windows
 targetos: Windows
-req.typenames: "*PSM_SetRNIDMgmtInfo_OUT, SM_SetRNIDMgmtInfo_OUT"
+req.typenames: SM_SetRNIDMgmtInfo_OUT, *PSM_SetRNIDMgmtInfo_OUT
 ---

 # PALLOCATE_CONTIGUOUS_DMA_BUFFER callback function
 The <code>AllocateContiguousDmaBuffer</code> routine allocates a DMA buffer that consists of a single, contiguous block of physical memory.

-The function pointer type for an <code>AllocateContiguousDmaBuffer</code> routine is defined as:
+The function pointer type for an <code>AllocateContiguousDmaBuffer</code> routine is defined as follows.

 ## Syntax